-For benchmark monitoring, note that you are required to submit sampling results to the Secretary no later than 30 days after receiving your complete laboratory results for all monitored outfalls for each quarter that you are required to collect benchmark samples, per Part 6.2.1.2.
+For benchmark monitoring, note that you are required to submit sampling results to the Secretary no later than 30 days after receiving your complete laboratory results for all monitored outfalls for each quarter that you are required to collect benchmark samples, per Part 6.2.A.2.
 If you collect samples during multiple storm events in a single quarter (e.g., due to adverse weather conditions, climates with irregular stormwater runoff, or areas subject to snow), you are required to submit all sampling results for each storm event to the Secretary within 30 days of receiving all laboratory results for the event.
 Or, for any of your monitored outfalls that didnot have a discharge within the reporting period, using eDMR you must report using a "nodata" or "NODI" code for that outfall no later than 30 days after the end of the reporting period.

-7.5 Annual Report.
+7.5 Annual Report

-You must submit an Annual Report to the Secretary by January 30th for each year of permit coverage containing information generated from the past calendar year.
+You must submit an Annual Report to the Secretary by February 15th for each year of permit coverage containing information generated from the past calendar year.
 You must include the following information:

-- A summary of your past year's routine facility inspection documentation required (Part 3.1.2).
+- A summary of your past year's routine facility inspection documentation required (Part 3.1.B).
 In addition, if you are an operator of an airport facility (Sector S) that is subject to the airport effluent limitations guidelines, and are complying with the Part 8.S.8.1 effluent limitation through the use of non-urea- containing deicers, provide a statement certifying that you do not use pavement deicers containing urea.
-(Note: Operators of airport facilities that are complying with Part 8.S.8.1 by meeting the numeric effluent limitation for ammonia do not need to include this statement.) - A summary of your past year's quarterly visual assessment documentation (see Part 3.2.2 of the permit); - For any four-sample (minimum) average benchmark monitoring exceedance, if after reviewing the selection, design, installation, and implementation of your control measures and considering whether any modifications are necessary to meet the effluent limits in the permit, you determine that no further pollutant reductions are technologically available and economically practicable and achievable in light of best industry practice, your rationale for why you believe no further reductions are achievable (see Part 6.2.1.2 of the permit); and - A summary of your past year's corrective action documentation (see Part 4.4).
+(Note: Operators of airport facilities that are complying with Part 8.S.8.1 by meeting the numeric effluent limitation for ammonia do not need to include this statement.) - A summary of your past year's quarterly visual assessment documentation (see Part 3.2.B of the permit); - For any four-sample (minimum) average benchmark monitoring exceedance, if after reviewing the selection, design, installation, and implementation of your control measures and considering whether any modifications are necessary to meet the effluent limits in the permit,; and - A summary of your past year's corrective action documentation (see Part 4.4).
 If corrective action is not yet completed at the time of submission of your annual report, you must describe the status of any outstanding corrective action(s).
 Also describe any incidents of noncompliance in the past year or currently ongoing, or if none, provide a statement that you are incompliance with the permit.